 Over 400 music rights management organisations in the world are watching industry-leading Australian- and New Zealand-based APRA AMCOS and OneMusic.

-A technician will come to your business and install the audio meter into a power point.
+A technician will come to your business and install the audio meter into a power outlet.
 The audio meter device will recognise what music is playing after just 10 seconds and will securely fingerprint it, with no audio ever being stored on (or sent from) the device.
 Audoo has a database of over 60 million tracks.

 The songs being played are relayed back to Audoo as data (not audio) and each month will be reported to APRA AMCOS (one of the partners behind OneMusic) to ingest the data into their systems.